Skip to main content

 A redress number is a seven-digit identifier provided by the Department of Homeland Security Traveler Redress Inquiry Program (DHS TRIP).
 It helps the TSA’s Secure Flight program match you with info from your redress case so you aren’t misidentified as being on a watch list.
 Then, when you pass through security, TSA knows you’re good to go.

 Typically, airplane passengers don’t have a redress number.
-Applying through the Department of Homeland Security’s Traveler Redress Inquiry Program (TRIP) is the only way to obtain one.
+The only way to obtain one is to apply through the Department of Homeland Security’s Traveler Redress Inquiry Program (TRIP).

 Should you apply for a redress number?